Khady/begriffs.github.io/posts/2015-05-24-safe-haskell.md

     * Use something like a virtual machine for that
     * Relies on library authors to do the separation in their modules into safe and unsafe parts
     * For instance the vector package has not yet been separated
-* To use safe haskell effectively you’ll need to enable the GHC flag `-fpackage-trust` otherwise everything will be marked as trustworthy
+* If you're going to use safe haskell it's important to enable the package trust system by setting the flag `-fpackage-trust`.
 * Q&A